5E7EN/SongWut/asterisk/README.md

 -   Copy the contents of [/etc/asterisk/extensions_custom.conf](./etc/asterisk/extensions_custom.conf) to `/etc/asterisk/extensions_custom.conf` (delete the existing contents, if any)
 -   Reload the dialplan - `asterisk -rx "dialplan reload"`

+### Standalone Asterisk Deployment

+Full instructions coming soon...

+[WIP List]

+-   Download, compile, and install Asterisk 20 - [Official Guide](https://docs.asterisk.org/Getting-Started/Installing-Asterisk/Installing-Asterisk-From-Source/What-to-Download/)
+-   Install fail2ban (still in process of setting up and configuring)

+We use SIP-based auth, not IP like above - even for bulkvs.
+Follow their registration instructions for [SIP Registration](https://i.5e7en.me/pwu0aHqX9qnr.png) and set the credentials as required in `pjsip.auth.conf`.
+The configs are already mostly pre-filled with SIP server info for bulkvs - only excluding auth-related details.

+Copy the files in `/etc/asterisk` to the server
+Replace these placeholders found among the config files:

+-   `<bulkvs-trunk-username[sipusername_trunkname]>` - your SIP username/trunk name in bulkvs (e.g. `123456_trunkname`)
+-   `<username-in-pjsip.auth>` - same value as above
+-   `<bulkvs-trunk-password>` - your SIP password in bulkvs (as created in the "Manage Trunk Group - SIP Registration" dialog)
+-   `<server-ip>` - your server's public IP address
+-   `<server-network-subnet>` - your server's network address (e.g. `1.2.3.0/24`) (I might've named this wrong, I'm not a networking guy)

 ### Testing

 -   Test the setup by calling the DID